-Voting Choices Board Voting Recommendations Page Comp any Proposals: 1.
-Elect 12 director nominees named in the Proxy Statement to serve until the 2020 Annual Meeting and until their respective successors are elected and qualified Vote for all nominees Vote against all nominees Vote for some nominees and against others Abstain from voting on one or more nominees FOR ALL 20 2.
-Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019 Vote for ratification Vote against ratification Abstain from voting on the proposal FOR 57 Share owner Proposals (if properly presented): 3.
-Prepare an annual report on lobbying activities Vote for the proposal Vote against the proposal Abstain from voting on the proposal AGAINST 60 4.
-Reduce the voting power of class A stock from 10 votes per share to one vote per share Vote for the proposal Vote against the proposal Abstain from voting on the proposal AGAINST 62 5.
-Prepare a report to assess the integration of sustainability metrics into executive compensation Vote for the proposal Vote against the proposal Abstain from voting on the proposal AGAINST 64
+Voting Choices Board Voting Recommendations Page Compa any Proposals: 1.
+Elect 12 director nominees named in the Vote for all nominees FOR ALL 20 Proxy Statement to serve until the 2020 Vote against all nominees Annual Meeting and until their respective Vote for some nominees and against others successors are elected and qualified Abstain from voting on one or more nominees 2.
+Ratify the appointment of Deloitte Vote for ratification FOR 57 & Touche LLP as our independent Vote against ratification registered public accounting firm for 2019 Abstain from voting on the proposal Shared owner Proposals (if properly presented): 3.
+Prepare an annual report on Vote for the proposal AGAINST 60 lobbying activities Vote against the proposal Abstain from voting on the proposal 4.
+Reduce the voting power of class A Vote for the proposal AGAINST 62 stock from 10 votes per share to one Vote against the proposal vote per share Abstain from voting on the proposal 5.
+Prepare a report to assess the Vote for the proposal AGAINST 64 integration of sustainability metrics into Vote against the proposal executive compensation Abstain from voting on the proposal